kadirpekel/seal/README.md

 ### Constants

-Constants in "seal" are defined using all capitalized names starting with a `$` sign, like `$MAX_SIZE`.
+Constants in SEAL are defined using all capitalized names starting with a `$` sign, like `$MAX_SIZE`.
 Constant definitions do not emit any code by themselves.
 Instead, when a constant is referred to using `$CONSTANT_NAME`, the value of the constant is substituted into the literal expression they hold.

 For example: